DIPlib/diplib/DIPworkplan.md

     are ready to be parallelized.

 1.  **(X)**
-    MATLAB interface. **Requires special expertise**.
+    *MATLAB* interface. **Requires special expertise**.
 Add conversion of strings, constants and arrays for input and output parameters.
-Rewrite the MATLAB `dip_image` class.
-Add support for the `dip_image` class in the MATLAB interface.
+Rewrite the *MATLAB* `dip_image` class.
+Add support for the `dip_image` class in the *MATLAB* interface.
-    MEX-files for DIPlib functions to be added as these functions are written.
+    MEX-files for *DIPlib* functions to be added as these functions are written.
-    Certain functionality in the `dip_image` class depends on functionality in DIPlib that still needs to be written.
-The `dip_measurement` class needs rewriting too. `dipshow` to use a DIPlib function to generate an RGB image for display.
+    Certain functionality in the `dip_image` class depends on functionality in *DIPlib* that still needs to be written.
+The `dip_measurement` class needs rewriting too. `dipshow` to use a *DIPlib* function to generate an RGB image for display.

 1. Python interface. **Requires special expertise**.
 Using one of the C++/Python interface generators.
-Write interactive image display and GUI as exists in MATLAB.
-This can be developed in parallel to the MATLAB interface, or after the MATLAB interface is complete.
+Write interactive image display and GUI as exists in *MATLAB*.
+This can be developed in parallel to the *MATLAB* interface, or after the *MATLAB* interface is complete.

 1. Other interfaces. **Requires special expertise**.
 Header files that define functions to create a `dip::Image` object around image data from other libraries,